puppetlabs/puppetlabs-concat/README.md

 This module has been tested on [all PE-supported platforms](https://forge.puppetlabs.com/supported#compat-matrix), and no issues have been identified.

+For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-concat/blob/master/metadata.json)

 ## Development

 Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 We can't access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.